Skip to main content

 5. Keep an open mind and don’t limit yourself.

 Lastly, when returning to work with a spinal cord injury, don’t think about your potential limitations.
-You may discover more opportunities are available to you than you realize.
+You may discover that more opportunities are available to you than you realize.

 returning to remote work after spinal cord injury